 In 2013 Sarah Russell (currently our CEO) and Jeni Melia (our lead Music Therapist) came together with Margaret-Anne to create Tibbs Dementia Foundation - initially as a Community Interest Company (CIC) - so that a successful local music therapy service (Music 4 Memory) could continue as a separate entity following the sudden & unexpected loss of its funding.
 Soon after the CIC was founded, Bedford Borough Council made some grant funding available to start other groups for people with dementia and their family carers - which enabled us to develop & expand services quickly.

-Tibbs Dementia Foundation gained Charity status in 2016 and has now grown to provide over 25 regular services (plus numerous special events & activities), assisting around 250 people every month to have positive experiences and live well with dementia.
-We keep our overheads deliberately low - preferring to use communication technology rather than maintaining an office.
-Further, as a local charity, free from the constraints & bureaucracy of a national organisation, we are able to rapidly adapt to the changing needs of our client base and the community as a whole.
+Tibbs Dementia Foundation gained Charity status in 2016 and has now grown to provide over 30 regular services (plus numerous special events & activities), assisting over 300 people every month to have positive experiences and live well with dementia.
+We keep our overheads deliberately low and, as a local charity, free from the constraints & bureaucracy of a national organisation, we are able to rapidly adapt to the changing needs of our client base and the community as a whole.